Zhivko Zhelev

-Zhivko Dinchev Zhelev (Живко Желев; born 23 July 1979 in Stara Zagora) is a retired Bulgarian football defender and currently coach of Yantra Gabrovo.
+Zhivko Dinchev Zhelev (Живко Желев; born 23 July 1979 in Stara Zagora) is a retired Bulgarian football defender and now a manager.

 Club career

 Litex

 Zhelev joined Litex Lovech quite young but fought hard to get a place in the first team.
 He formed a formidable duet with ex-Bulgarian national defender Rosen Kirilov.
 However, due to a lack of strikers Zhelev was also used by managers to play as a striker for Litex and scored a lot of goals in this position.
 He is the defender who has scored the most goals in the whole history of Bulgarian football.

 He has been considered one of the favourite players by Litex fans, due to his dedicated and selfless manner of playing, and his loyalty to the club.
 He has been awarded the title "The best player of Litex" in 2006.